Test Harness Integration #

 value=3.31,

-units="V", # optional — defaults to limit.units
+unit="V", # optional — defaults to limit.unit

-limit=Limit(low=3.135, high=3.465, units="V"), # optional — explicit override
+limit=Limit(low=3.135, high=3.465, unit="V"), # optional — explicit override

-dut_pin="VOUT", # optional — auto-resolved from product_context
+uut_pin="VOUT", # optional — auto-resolved from part_context

 instrument_channel="CH1", # optional